-I will scrutinise the history of software manufacture, investigate the current state of the industry and try to predict its future trajectory.
+I will use this space to scrutinize the history of software manufacture, investigate the current state of the industry and try to predict its future trajectory.
 And I'll make some suggestions for practical steps we can all take to do things better.

-I'm a big advocate of domain-driven design, immutable data modelling, and test-driven iterative and incremental workflows supported by continuous integration and automated delivery.
-These methods I've found to be advantageous in almost every software project in which I've been involved.
+I'm a big advocate of domain-driven design, immutable data modelling, and test-driven iterative and incremental processes supported by continuous integration and automated delivery toolchains.
+These methods and tools I've found to be advantageous in almost every software project in which I've been involved.

-I've amassed a lot of experience and expertise... and a lot of strong opinions!
+I've amassed a lot of experience and expertise… and a lot of strong opinions!
 Now I want to share my thoughts with you.
-I think I have something new to say.
+I hope to bring some original thought to our industry's conversations.